Explore

 A good movie

-“To be honest, I wasn’t really dying to see yet another adaptation of the famous Jane Austen book but, since I have a weak spot for Anya Taylor-Joy and since this movie was available on Netflix, I thought I might as well check it out.
-Well, I still don’t think it is a really strong story (on the ” read more
+“To be honest, I wasn’t really sure what to expect from this flick but, since there was a decent cast involved and since it was available on Netflix, I thought I might as well check it out.
+Well, even if it was nothing really ground-breaking, I thought it was actually a decent watch.
+The main reaso” read more

 johanlefourbe added 1 item to My Queue list